andrew/ultimate-awesome/README.md

 - [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.
 - [awesome-financial-open-source](https://github.com/gavincyi/awesome-financial-open-source) - Collection of financial institution open source groups.
 - [awesome-ark](https://github.com/Guppster/awesome-ark) - A curated list of Ark blockchain projects.
+- [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
+Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-graphics-cn](https://github.com/indevn/awesome-graphics-cn) - 一些优秀的图形学相关资料的索引，侧重于中文社区中的资源.
 - [awesome-vim-llm-plugins](https://github.com/jkitching/awesome-vim-llm-plugins) - An exhaustive list of vim plugins which make use of Large Language Models.
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.